aksiksi/python-workshop-2014/outline.md

 ### The Workshop's Timing

 Believe it or not, but the most suitable time for the workshop was found using real UAEU course data and Python.
-Simply put, the code ranked the time slots of UAEU courses from least conflicts to most conflicts.
+The code ranked the time slots of UAEU courses from least conflicts to most conflicts.
 In other words, it determined how many times each time slot overlapped with the rest.

 You can find the IPython notebook [here](http://nbviewer.ipython.org/gist/Cyph0n/9280508).

 # Section 0.
 Setting Up the Environment

-## 1. Installing Anaconda
+## 1. Installing Miniconda

-Anaconda is a custom installer for Python that includes the most used Python libraries.
+Miniconda is a custom installer for Python that simplifies the installation of Python libraries.
 It is available for all major operating systems and works pretty much the same across them all, making troubleshooting less of a problem.

-To download Anaconda, visit its [Downloads](http://continuum.io/downloads) page.
-Scroll down a bit to see links to the installers.
+To download Miniconda, visit its [Downloads](http://conda.pydata.org/miniconda.html#miniconda) page.
+Select the version corresponding to your operating system.
 The installation process is quite straightforward.
 Do not change any of the options during the installation, except perhaps the installation directory.

 To verify that Python was installed correctly, type `python --version` in the command prompt on Windows or the terminal on OS X/Linux.
 If you don't get an error, you're good to go.